-Financial Aid and Scholarships can review a student’s special circumstances to determine, on a case-by-case basis, if a change in the Expected Family Contribution (EFC) or Student Aid Index (SAI) is needed.
+Financial Aid and Scholarships can review a student’s special circumstances to determine, on a case-by-case basis, if a change in the Student Aid Index (SAI) is needed.

 Below are examples of special circumstances that may be considered: